tkhyn/dirsync/README.rst

 .. note::
-   A ~/.dirsync configuration file is automatically created the first time dirsync is ran from the comman line.
+   A ~/.dirsync configuration file is automatically created the first time dirsync is ran from the command line.
 It enables ``sync`` mode by default.

 .. warning::
    Any ``source/directory/.dirsync`` file is automatically excluded from the